dotincorp/dotpad-application/Dot Canvas/README.md

 ```

 ## Key Features
-- Dot Canvas is an application designed for creating content to output tactile and Braille on DotPad.
-The created content files include tactile image data for displaying 300 cells on DotPad and Braille data for displaying 20 cells.
+- Dot Canvas is an application designed for creating content to output tactile and Braille on Dot Pad.
+The created content files include tactile image data for displaying 300 cells on Dot Pad and Braille data for displaying 20 cells.

 - Dot Canvas offers two versions: a mobile Dot Canvas App for visually impaired users to create tactile images independently and a PC Dot Canvas Web version for collaborators such as parents and teachers, considering users' accessibility needs.